awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-monitor.md

 ## Viewing the automatically retried AWS Batch jobs

 {{% notice note %}}
-Before you run this command, you should wait a few minutes after running the FIS experiment from the previous step.
+Wait a few minutes after running the AWS FIS experiment from the previous step.
 This pause allows enough time for the AWS FIS experiment to interrupt a host.
 {{% /notice %}}

 By running this script in your Cloud9 shell, you can see the individual render jobs and where there were multiple attempts due to the Spot interruption signal: